francescacairoli/AdvProgrExam/c++/README.md

 The Makefile has been created to automatically compile the BST code.
-In particular, the command `make tests.o ` generates a *test.o* executable that encompasses all the tests we performed on the BST class.
+In particular, the command `make tests.o ` generates a *test.o* executable that encompasses all the tests we performed to the implementation of the BST class.

 The command
 `make perfprmances.o `
-generates a benchmark.o executable that, if run, produces the whole benchmark data in the form of file textes inside the benchmark_results folder.
-Disclaimer: The execution is serial and it may take a long time.
+generates a benchmark.o executable that measures the performances of my implementation (the execution time is quite long).

 The command `make docs` generates the documentation inside the docs folder.

-To perform all the above commands, simply use `make`.
+The command `make` performs all the commands above.